‘RRR’ Oscars Chances for India, N.T. Rama Rao Jr and Best Picture

 DVV Entertainment

 With ₹240 crore (US $30 million) worldwide on its first day, “RRR” broke the record for the biggest opening day collectively earned by an Indian film.
 In recent memory, an Indian production has not made such an impact nor a cultural crossover.
-It could be a slam-dunk nominee, even with Cannes sensations like “Decision to Leave” already in the mix or an anticipated contender like “Bardo,” a likely Mexico entry.
+It might be a slam-dunk nominee, even with Cannes sensations like “Decision to Leave” already in the mix or an anticipated contender like “Bardo,” a likely Mexico entry.

 But like many international feature submission processes, politics play a vital role in what will be ultimately offered for AMPAS members.